 Updating to the new Google Shopping app

-The new Google Shopping app allows you to sync your products to your Google Merchant Center account, and create Smart Shopping campaigns directly within Shopify.
+You can use the Google Shopping app to sync your products to your Google Merchant Center account.
+After you set up your product sync, you can create Smart Shopping campaigns from Shopify, or create and manage campaigns from Google.

 Step 1: Uninstall the old app